 He chairs the Steering Committee of the National Environmental Science Program’s Marine Biodiversity Hub and its Research Users Committee.
 He is a Director of Ecotourism Australia, TangaroaBlue Foundation, and chairs the Blue Mountains World Heritage Institute.
 He sits on the Steering Group of the Protected Area Learning and Research Collaboration.
 Peter is an Adjunct Fellow at the Fenner School of Environment and Society at the Australian National University.
 He is an associate with two consulting companies: Futureye and Empowering Engagements.

 Peter was Director of National Parks and head of Parks Australia from 1999-2013.
 He was Deputy Executive Director of the Australian Petroleum Production and Exploration Association (1994-1999) and an adviser to two federal Ministers for Primary Industries and Energy (1990-94).
 He worked in the Australian National University Research School of Biological Sciences as a technical officer and departmental manager in plant ecology and physiology (1974-1990).
 He has a BSc (ANU) and a Masters Public Policy (ANU).

-Bláthnaid is currently the Group Treasurer of AGL Energy, based in Sydney, Australia where she is responsible for funding, risk and liquidity management.
-With her career starting in Dublin, she spent over 15 years working in treasury roles across various industries including healthcare, travel and recruitment.
+She is based in Sydney.
+Having started her career in Dublin, she has spent almost 20 years working in treasury roles across various industries including healthcare, travel, recruitment and energy.